kordwarshuis/cardgame/README.md

  - **substantiate the answers** with empirical data gathered from reknowned sources in the field
  - offer **a way to improve the answers** by anyone via the [Telegram-group](https://t.me/bcbird)

+## For who is the cardgame
+Somebody who
+- is socially concerned
+- knows how to use social media
+- knows a bit abouot bitcoin
+- eager to spread the correct message (missionary urge)

+Important to understand is that the cardgame is only secondairily meant for people who need to be trained about bitcoin and blockchain, those full of "misconceptions".

 ## Copyright & License

 All content in this repository is copyright by the contributors.